kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/index.md

 An endpoint SDK is a library that provides communication, data marshaling, persistence, and other functions available in Kaa for a specific [SDK type]({{root_url}}Glossary/#sdk-type).
 Each SDK type is designed to be embedded into your [client application]({{root_url}}Glossary/#kaa-client) and works in conjunction with [Kaa cluster]({{root_url}}Glossary/#kaa-cluster) that serves as a cloud-based middleware for a particular IoT solution.

-The table below captures the list of officially supported platforms and the recommended Kaa SDKs.

 The following table provides platforms that were verified to support at least one type of the Kaa SDK (C, C++, Java, or Objective C).
-Click **View** in an appropriate cell for the detailed instructions for your target platform and programming language.
+Click in an appropriate cell for the detailed instructions for your target platform and programming language.

 {% capture sdk_c %}{{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs/C{% endcapture %}
 {% capture LC %}{{sdk_c}}/SDK-Linux/{% endcapture %}